Khnopff

 Our vocal equipment is capable of producing infinite sounds, yet most of us limit ourselves to our vocabularies and some society-acceptable noises.
 The capacity to communicate incredible volumes beyond merely that which can be put into words lies mostly dormant in all of us.

 Our bodies are still aliens.
-We have more than infinite communication strategies that are unused, unknown.
-That which you see onstage is an authentic exploration of these alternative, yet truer means of language.
-We are communicating with the most alien of creatures: each other.
+We have many communication strategies that are unused, unknown.
+That which you see onstage are some of the less recognized forms of movement - we are communicating with the most alien of creatures: each other.

 back